r-gould/r-gould.github.io/_posts/2024-09-23-variational-perception-action.markdown

 * Conditioning $$s_{\tau}^{n}$$ on $$(s_{\tau-1}^n, a_{\tau-1})$$ accounts for temporal dynamics.
 * And conditioning on $$s_{\tau}^{\mathcal{P}(n)}$$ accounts for local interaction effects between nodes.

-In this case we can write \Cref{eqn:freeenergy} as
+In this case we can write Equation (2) as

 $$
 \begin{align}